Intermediate dimensions of Bedford-McMullen carpets with applications to Lipschitz equivalence: Proof of Theorem

 For simplicity, we denote the cover by $\{ V_j\}_j$.
-Observe that any two elements of this cover are either disjoint or intersect on their boundary, it can never happen that one is contained within the other.
+Observe that any two elements of this cover are either disjoint or intersect on their boundary; it can never happen that one is contained within the other.
 Figure~\ref{fig:CoverHelp} depicts the different parts of the cover in the most complicated case, namely when $\gamma^{-L} < \theta < \gamma^{-(L-1)}$ for some natural number $L \geq 3$.
-Here, $l$ denotes an arbitrary number in $\{1,2,\ldots,L-2\}$.
-The indices of the symbolic representation and the lengths of the different parts are in black.
-Above the scales explicitly written out are the sets (in blue) which make up the part of the cover consisting of approximate squares of the corresonding level.
-The `critical' thresholds for the averages of the different parts of the symbolic representation are in red.
-Recall that the $t_i$ depend on $s$, and the sets that make up the cover depend on $s$ and $\theta$.